88th Infantry Division (German Empire): Combat chronicle

 The Menges Division initially served on the Eastern Front, receiving its baptism of fire in the Battle of Łódź.
 In 1915, it participated in the Gorlice-Tarnów Offensive, breaking through at Przaznysz and fighting in the battle on the Narew.
 On August 2, 1915, it became the 88th Infantry Division.
 From November 1915 to December 1917, the division occupied the line near Daugavpils.
 In December 1917, after the armistice on the Eastern Front, the division was transferred to the Western Front, where it entered the line in positions near St. Quentin and on the Oise.
-It participated in the 1918 German spring offensive, fighting in the First Battle of the Somme (1918), also known as the Battle of St. Quentin or the Second Battle of the Somme (to distinguish it from the 1916 battle).
+It participated in the 1918 German spring offensive, fighting in Operation Michael, also known as the Battle of St. Quentin.
 From April to July 1918, it was in the line in the Champagne region, and then fought in the Second Battle of the Marne.
 Except for minor periods, it remained in the Champagne region until the end of the war, and faced the Allied Meuse-Argonne Offensive in October and November 1918.
 Allied intelligence rated the division as fourth class.